kasparsd/minit/readme.md

 ## Screenshots

 1. All CSS files combined in a single file
-2. All external Javascript files loading asynchronosly
+2. All external Javascript files loading asynchronously

 ## Changelog

 ### 1.2
-* Add Minit JS using async
+* Add Minit JS using async.

 ### 1.1
 * Add support for multiple inline CSS data.